My blog posts likely contain affiliate links, including for the Amazon Associates program.

 If you really love hiking, you already know Zion’s best hikes are longer – they will take up most or all of a full day in the park.
 Here are the big three:

-- The Narrows – This slot canyon is picturesque and interesting to hike.
+- The Narrows – This slot canyon is picturesque and interesting to hike, but access depends on the water level and time of year.
 It’s a long 9.4 miles out-and-back, and takes around 8 hours.
+(There are also guided hikes if you’re sold on it but want extra support.)

 - Angels Landing – Everyone on Instagram knows Angels Landing, which is a massive elevation gain hike (1488 feet) over the course of 5.4 miles.
 It’s super picturesque, but expect queues at the peak to get that Insta-worthy shot.